bgsluay31/F.A.-in-ComSci_8-Narra/README.md

 # SamplePythonActivities

 ## This is for Computer Science 2 \
-# How to run the program
+## How to run the program
-     To run the program we
+     To run the program we need to first analyze and identify the code structure so we could easily understand it without any confusions